exesaLigno/Drab_bot/README.md

 Long Poll API: Enabled
 API version: 5.103
 ```
+![alt-текст][longpoll1]

-In subsection named "Event types" you need to choose all points you need (Recommended to select all)
+In subsection named "Event types" you need to choose all points you need.
+Recommended to select *"Incoming messages"* and *"Outgoing messages"*
+(If you have another chat bot, you need to mark also points required for this bot)
+![alt-текст][longpoll2]

 #### Searching for moderators chat ID
 ID of moderators chat is number is equal to the ordinal number in which the chat bot was added to the conversation.